philtrade/mpify/README.rst

 Introduction
 ============

-**`mpify`** is a thin library to run function on multiple processes, and to help training model in PyTorch's Distributed Data Parallel mode in a spontaneous manner.
-It was conceived to overcome the many quirks of *coordinating Python multiprocessing, Jupyter, and multiple CUDA GPUs*.
+**mpify** is a thin library to run function on multiple processes, and to help training model in PyTorch's Distributed Data Parallel mode within a Jupyter notebook running on a multi-GPU host.
-It is a follow-up to my previous iPython extension: `Ddip <https://github.com/philtrade/Ddip>`_, which uses `ipyparallel`.

 The main features are:

-* Parallel but blocking execution, call returns when the function has finished in all processes.
+* Parallel but blocking execution, call returns after all processes finish.
-* Worker pool is non-persistent.
-Subprocesses are forked spontaneously and terminates upon function exit.
-* Each worker can initialize its own GPU context, suitable for distributed application on a multi-GPU node.
-* Functions/objects, *including those defined in a Jupyter notebook*, can be serialized to subprocesses by name.
-* User can specify `import` statements to executed before the function body is run.
 * Results from any or all of the workers can be gathered.

-Although `mpify` works as standalone Python app, it is designed to faciliate multiprocessing in a Jupyter session running on a single-node with multi-GPUs.
-For asynchronous, distributed workloads on a cluster, please use `ipyparallel`, `dask`, or `ray`, as they have many more adminstrative features like scheduling, fault tolerance, and persistent pool etc..
+* No persistent worker pool to maintain.
+Each subprocess spawns-executes-terminates.
+* Each spawned subprocess can create its own GPU context, suitable for multi-GPU host.
+* Functions and objects *created in the Jupyter notebook*, can be passed to the worker subprocesses by name.
+* ``import`` statements can be run in each subprocess before function execution.
+* Also works outside Jupyter, in batch Python app.

+**mpify** is mainly for interactive multiprocessing where parameters and results can be passed between the Jupyter cell and worker subprocesses via simple function call semantics.

+For asynchronous and/or remote workloads (on cluster), ``dask``, ``ray``, or ``ipyparallel`` are better choices, as they can manage persistent process pool, job scheduling, fault-tolerance etc..

 Examples
 --------